naman16/cloud-security/docs/AWS Security Guardrails & Terraform.md

 ## Solution Overview

-Given the benefits of secure IaC templates with built-in security requirements, below is a high-level overview of an automation that leverages Artificial Intelligence (AI) to develop:
+Given the benefits of secure IaC templates with built-in security requirements, below is a high-level overview of automation that leverages Artificial Intelligence (AI) to develop:

 * List of security requirements for several commonly used AWS services
 * Secure Terraform modules that codify these security requirements

-![][image1]

 ### Requirements Generator